🏖️ Gold Coast day tours from Brisbane · Check Availability →

 20+ Exhibitions · Open Late

-One of the most unusual attractions on the Gold Coast — a fully immersive 9,000 square-foot walk-through experience with over 20 different exhibitions combining special effects, sound design, mirrored rooms, and interactive technology.
-The Infinity Room in particular is a stunning visual.
-Open into the evening, it is an excellent option for families, couples, and anyone wanting something different from the standard beach-and-bar circuit.
+One of the most unusual attractions on the Gold Coast — a fully immersive 9,000 square-foot walk-through experience on Surfers Paradise Boulevard, with over 20 different exhibitions combining special effects, sound design, mirrored rooms and interactive technology.
+The Infinity Room is a stunning visual.
+Open into the evening, it's an excellent option for families, couples and anyone wanting something different from the standard beach-and-bar circuit.

 Beachfront Dining